PADAS/er-map-server/README.md

 ## Setup ER Api Account
 Here we setup a user that the ER Map Server uses to get approved subject data
-1. Create OAuth Application called "ER Public Map"
+1. Create OAuth Application called "ER Public Map" with client id "er-public-map", confidential: client credentials
 2. Create User "ER Public Map API" with username "erpublicmapapi"
-3. Assign Permission set that has access to the subject groups granted to the Public Map
+3. Assign Permission set that has access to the subject groups granted to the Public Map.
+"ER Public Map"
 4. Create authtoken, assign "ER Public Map" app and user "ER Public Map API"
 5. We use this authtoken below in the ER Map Server config.